-Welcome to my web site, my name is Ray Goff.
+Welcome to my web site, my name is Ray Burlingame-Goff.

-I was brought up in Farnborough, Hampshire and first became interested in radio at the tender age of eight while staying with my older cousin for a weekend and we built a crystal set together.
-This interest developed throughout my teenage years, to the extent that in my late teens I was running a lucrative business mending all the neighbourhood TV's and Radios.
+I was brought up in Farnborough, Hampshire and first became interested in radio at the tender age of eight when I spent a weekend with my Aunt and Uncle.
+Their son, my cousin Peter, who is ten years older then me, suggested that he and I build a crystal set together and I was hooked.
+This interest developed throughout my teenage years, to the extent that in my late teens I was greatly augmenting my pocket money by repairing many of the neighbourhood tv's and radios.

-At the same time I became interested in short wave listening after my father produced an old German Torn Eb TRF receiver, which he soon augmented with an R1155 set.
-This was the end of the 1960's and I had already joined the local Farnborough and District Amateur Radio Society.
+Around the same time I became interested in short wave listening after my father produced an old German Torn Eb TRF receiver, which he soon augmented with an R1155 set.
+This was the end of the 1960's, and I had already joined the local Farnborough and District Amateur Radio Society.

-By 1973, while at university, it became clear that despite my best efforts, including help from another student, G3VMO, I was not going to pass the test in the foreseeable future, so I applied for a Class B, VHF only privileges license and received the callsign G8HMH.
+By 1973, while at university, it became clear that despite my best efforts, including help from another student Graham, G3VMO, I was not going to pass the test in the foreseeable future, so I applied for a Class B license with only VHF Privileges and received the callsign G8HMH.

-In 1989 I returned to the UK and now live in the centre of Oxford which presents problems for HF operation.
-After a number of years of inactivity, I can now be found on 20, 30 and 40 metres CW, usually in the QRP section of the band.
+In 1989 I returned to the UK to the centre of Oxford which presented problems for HF operation.
+After a number of years of inactivity, bought about in part by the arrival of my two daughters - who, incidentally, both hold UK licenses - I became active again on 20, 30 and 40 metres CW, usually in the QRP section of the band.

 On this website you will find a CW trainer which I wrote to build my CW speed back up, construction notes for homebrew equipment and aerials and a logging programme for the Palm OS.
 You will also find my latest programme, a Windows based CW Contest trainer.